-How to cook beef shin in the oven to fall apart tender in a rich tomato sauce.
+This is how to cook beef shin in the oven at 400 to fall apart tender in a rich tomato sauce.
 Like a beef shank stew with vegetables meal.
-Similar to our Dutch Oven Oxtail recipe we all love it is a protein packed one pot dinner we all love.
+It’s similar to our Dutch Oven Oxtail recipe we all love it is a protein packed one pot dinner we all love.

 Beef Shin